MACHINERY SALE TERMS AND CONDITIONS OF SALE

 Where the Auctioneers state before the sale in the catalogue or special conditions a buyer’s premium together with value added tax may be charged to purchasers calculated on the basis of the hammer price at the rate to be stated in that announcement.

-(i) Value Added Tax at the standard rate will be charged on all lots except those marked by a V in the catalogue or otherwise announced at the time of sale.
+(i) Value Added Tax at the standard rate will be charged on all lots except those NOT marked by a V in the catalogue or otherwise announced at the time of sale.

 (ii) All lots sold on behalf of non registered vendors will be sold under the VAT Auctioneers Margin Scheme unless written instructions are given to the contrary.
 Any registered vendor trading goods under the General Margin Scheme and requiring the goods to be sold under the Auctioneers Scheme must enter such goods on a separate form clearly stating that they are to be sold under the respective schemes.

 (iii) Where the vendor does not advise the Auctioneers of the appropriate rate of or status for VAT of a Lot the Auctioneer will apply the rate or status that appears appropriate from the information available to them and will not accept liability for any errors.

 (iv) The vendor agrees that the Auctioneers shall issue a self billed invoice in respect of all Lots sold and that the vendor will not raise his own VAT invoice for the supply of such Lots.

 (v) The Auctioneers will add VAT at the appropriate rate to the hammer price of a Lot.

 (vi) Where the vendor does not advise the Auctioneers of the appropriate rate of or status for VAT of a Lot the Auctioneer will apply the rate or status that appears appropriate from the information available t them and will not accept liability for any errors.